 Divide the batter evenly between two muffin cups trays , filling about 3/4 full.

-Bake at 350°F for 12 to 14 minutes, until set.
+Bake at 350°F or 175°C for 15 minutes, until set.

 Cool briefly in the pan, then transfer to a rack to cool completely.